Best GLP1

 Is there a generic tirzepatide available?

 No, there is no FDA-approved generic tirzepatide as of 2026.
 Eli Lilly holds the patent.
-Compounded versions are available through licensed pharmacies but are not FDA-approved as finished products.
-They contain the same active ingredient at significantly lower cost.
+Compounded versions may be available through licensed pharmacies, but they are not FDA-approved as finished products and should only be used after medical review.

 How much does compounded tirzepatide cost?